Kosovo at the Mediterranean Games

 Kosovo first appeared at the quadrennial Mediterranean Games event in 2018.
 Kosovo had declared independence from Serbia in 2008.
 The Olympic committee of Kosovo was recognised by the International Olympic Committee six years later in December 2014.

-Since their first appearance at the 2018 Mediterranean Games in Tarragona, Kosovo athletes won ten medals, in which of them, nine in judo and one bronze medal in Boxing.
+Since their first appearance at the 2018 Mediterranean Games in Tarragona, Kosovo athletes won ten medals, in which of them, nine in judo and two medals in Boxing.
+Followed by an Gold Medal in Karate at the Mediterranean Games and two Silber Medals in Weightlifting at the 2026 Mediterranean Games.

-As of 2022, Kosovan athletes have won a total of 10 medals.
+As of 2026, Kosovan athletes have won a total of 19 medals.
 The country's ranking in the history of the Games is the 21st place respectively.

 Kosovo's capital, Pristina, was confirmed as the host city for the 2030 Mediterranean Games by the International Committee of Mediterranean Games on 8 September 2023.